madebymany/sir-trevor-js/Readme.md

 ## Block types

 The editor itself is made up of Blocks.
-Sir Trevor comes bundled with the following Blocks out of the box:
+The default ones are..

 - Text
 - Quote